INSTRUCTIONS FOR AUTHORS

 Submitting Electronic Art to JCMA

-Due to a wide range of available graphics programs in use, it is impossible to incorporate all of these programs.
+Due to the wide range of available graphics programs in use, it is impossible to incorporate all of these programs.
 If a digital art file is submitted with the revised version of an accepted manuscript, there is no assurance to be acceptable.

 Some principal criteria for acceptable files:

 Three preferred formats for digital artwork submission are as follows: Encapsulated PostScript (EPS), Portable Document Format (PDF), and Tagged Image Format (TIFF).
 EPS files are preferred.
 Otherwise, articles may be saved as PDF files at 600 dots per inch (dpi) or superior in their original size/resolution.
 Photographic images should be saved as TIFF files with a resolution of at least 300 dpi in their original size.
-For figures that contain both photographs and labeling, EPS files, or PDF files with a resolution of at least 600 dpi are suitable.
+For figures containing photographs and labeling, EPS files, or PDF files with a resolution of at least 600 dpi are suitable.
 More detailed information on the submission of electronic artwork can be found at http://authorservices.wiley.com/bauthor/illustration.asp.

 After the primary acceptance of an article, the corresponding author will obtain an email prompting the authors to complete the COVER LETTER and COPY-RIGHT sheets.